ACONIO/aconio.templates.robocorp.producer-consumer-py/README.md

 ### Linting

 For linting we use Visual Studio Code's [pylint extension](https://marketplace.visualstudio.com/items?itemName=ms-python.pylint) with Google's pylintrc file.
-Make sure to copy the `settings.json` file in your `.vscode` repository.
+Make sure to copy the `settings.json` file from our [VS-Code Settings Repo](https://github.com/ACONIO/aconio.common.vscode-settings/tree/main) in your `.vscode` folder.
 In rare cases it is necessary to restart the linting server in vscode: `CMD+SHIFT+P > "Pylint: Restart Server" > ENTER`

 We try to adhere to Google's Python [styleguide](https://google.github.io/styleguide/pyguide.html).